How to Become a Physical Therapist Assistant

 While not mandatory, physical therapy assistants may choose to specialize in a specific clinical field.
 The American Physical Therapy Association (APTA) certifies physical therapist specialists in seven areas, including aquatic, pediatric, cardiovascular and neuromuscular physical therapy.
 To be eligible for specialty certification, candidates must be APTA members with five years of work experience and significant continuing education credits.
 They must also submit proof of contributions to the profession and letters of reference.

-Related to Physical Therapy Assistant: How Do I Become a Physical Therapist Assistant
+Related to How to Become a Physical Therapist Assistant

 - Recently Updated

 An Associate of Science in Physical Therapy Assisting program helps students gain technical skills and a foundation of...

 Learn how to become a licensed physical therapist assistant.
 Research the education requirements, licensure information and...

 Physical therapist assistants (PTAs) help physical therapists treat patients with disabilities and injuries.
 PTA certificate...

 Physical therapist assistants (PTAs) work under the direction of licensed physical therapists.
 PTAs assist physical therapists...

 - Be a Physical Therapist Technician: Education and Career Roadmap